kevin-montrose/Jil/README.md

 Members within each group are ordered by the offset of the fields backing them (properties are decompiled to determine fields they use).

-This is a fairly naive implementation of this idea, there's almost more that could be squeezed out especially with regards to consistency of gains.
+This is a fairly naive implementation of this idea, there's almost certainly more that could be squeezed out especially with regards to consistency of gains.

 ### Don't Allocate If You Can Avoid It